amiralles/contest/README.md

 **TODO:

 #### How to run *Contest*
 The easiest way to run Contest, it's by adding _contest.exe_ to your path.
-Once you 've done that, you can go to whatever directory and just run: **contest run test\_cases.dll**
+Once you 've done that, you can go to whatever directory you want and just execute: **contest run test\_cases.dll**

 #### What the hell is that underscore thing?
 A cool thing you can do to save even more keystrokes, is to **alias** the type **System.Action\<Contest.Core.Runner\>** to **_** (or whatever you like).
 That's what I did in the samples above to get more readable test code (and nobody cares about test cases's return types anyways).

-**Thanks for reading!
-And lemme know if you have any trouble using this library**